Course Details

 Overview

-This degree BA (Hons) Inclusive Education Practice explores how the learning and behaviour of children with Special Educational Needs and Disabilities (SEND) can be supported by you for these children to fulfil their potential.
-The knowledge, skills and practical experience delivered during the 3 years of this programme develop competence and confidence in you, to enhance your learning and to approach challenging behaviours from a reflexive, professional and restorative approach.
+This degree, a BA (Hons) Inclusive Education Practice explores how the learning and behaviour of children with Special Educational Needs and Disabilities (SEND) can be supported by you for these children to fulfil their potential.
+The knowledge, skills and practical experience delivered during this programme develop competence and confidence in you, to enhance your learning and to approach challenging behaviours from a reflexive, professional and restorative approach.

 The emphasis throughout the modules of this degree is on practical application in an inclusive environment with the main perspectives of behaviour explored.
 We seek to equip you, with the ability to de-centre behaviour from the child and support the child to achieve positive regulation skills.

 You are required to undertake a practical placement in each year of the 3 academic years of this programme.
 The placement can be completed in an ELC setting which is availing of the level 7 AIM support, in a special education early year setting, in a primary or secondary school.
-The placement hours (100 hours each academic year) are integrated in to the academic schedule however there is flexibility to accommodate your needs if you are combining work and studies.
+The placement hours (100 hours each academic year) can be taken as a block or on a weekly basis to suit your needs if you are combining work and studies.
 If you are employed in an inclusive support role, you can do the placement at your place of work.

 The personal and professional development achieved during this programme equips you to reflect on how you transfer knowledge, skills and abilities considering the individual needs of children, promoting their well-being, and learning, while working collaboratively with parents and other professionals in an inclusive educational environment.